ReScience/MLRC/README.md

 For Windows: [Download Tex Live](https://www.tug.org/texlive/acquire-netinstall.html) from source.

+**Note**: We also use [Git LFS](https://git-lfs.github.com/) to upload and store the compiled pdfs.
+You need to run this once in your local terminal to setup LFS uploads: `git lfs install`.

 ### Step 1: Setup report folder

 - Fork this repository and clone it locally (**Note**: clone recursively using `--recurse-submodules` or `--recursive` flag)